Rapidisimo/ftl/README.md

 # Food Tech Life

-This is the website that goes along with the [YouTube Channel](https://youtube.com/foodtechlife).
+[Food Tech Life](https://foodtechlife.com) is the website that goes along with the [YouTube Channel](https://youtube.com/foodtechlife).

 It was previously hosted as a blog using Wordpress and the hosting plan was ending.